thirdelement/goal-getter/TESTING.md

 1. The number selected from a drop-down menu appears again in the list of options.
 <div align="left"><img src="static/images/readme-images/unresolved-1.png"></div>

-- Possible fix: It appears that ‘break’ or ‘continue’ is not available in a loop in Jinja unless the Loop Controls extension is added (see [Loop Controls](https://jinja.palletsprojects.com/en/2.11.x/extensions/#loop-controls)).
+- Possible fix: Add ‘break’ or ‘continue’ to the If statement with the Jinja Loop Controls extension. (see [Loop Controls](https://jinja.palletsprojects.com/en/2.11.x/extensions/#loop-controls)).
 2. The fields on the Way Forward tab show as ‘None’ until the user enters details.
 <div align="left"><img src="static/images/readme-images/unresolved-2.png"></div>